pigeontech/cptserver/README.md

  ```

  Don't make things difficult.
 You don't have to use Vi or Nano to create and edit this file.
 You can do this step on your normal computer with Sublime Text, Notepad, etc. Remember that the www folder is shared between your computer and the vm.
 Changes to one happen to both.
 That's the whole point of using Vagrant!
-4. Back to the terminal, type `php composer.phar install`.
-This will create a `venders` folder, download all of the software packages you specified in the json file, and also download their dependencies.
-For example, if you specify PHPUnit as above, it will also download a Symfony package that it relies on.
-Now your folder looks like this:
+3. Back to the terminal, type `composer install`.
+This will create a `vendor` folder, download all of the software packages you specified in the json file, and also download their dependencies.
+For example, if you specify PHPUnit as above, your project and vendor folder will look like this:

  ```
  - \var\www\mywebsite